 It was George Washington Parke Custis who peddled this imaginative version of events that occurred decades earlier.
-Custis was the son of Jacky, Martha’s son from her first marriage; he was adopted by the Washingtons after his father’s death in 1782, and grew up at Mount Vernon.
+Custis was the son of Jacky, Martha’s son from her first marriage; he was raised by the Washingtons after his father’s death in 1781, and grew up at Mount Vernon.

 But back to the happy couple.
 It’s possible that they did first meet, as Custis claimed, at the Poplar Grove home of Richard Chamberlayne in March of 1758.
 Poplar Grove was near Martha’s home, White House, on the Pamunkey River in New Kent County, Virginia, about 35 miles northwest of the capital in Williamsburg.

-It’s equally likely that their paths first crossed in Williamsburg, at that time or earlier where Martha’s family had a home and the social scene was buzzing with activity around the sessions of court and the house of burgesses.
+It’s also possible that their paths first crossed in Williamsburg, where the social scene was buzzing with activity around the sessions of court and the house of burgesses.

-Martha Dandridge Custis was a very eligible widow, coming from a good family and holding a small fortune after the loss of her first husband Daniel Parke Custis on July 8, 1757.
+Martha Dandridge Custis was a very eligible widow, coming from a good family and holding a rather large fortune after the loss of her first husband Daniel Parke Custis on July 8, 1757.
 He was 45 years old, twenty years Martha’s senior.

 However they were first acquainted, George’s wooing of Martha does appear to have begun in earnest in March 1758, a courtship biographer Ron Chernow humorously described as being conducted “with the crisp efficiency of a military man laying down a well-planned siege.”